xiaochuany/blog/docs/posts/2025-08-06-chisquare.md

 # Unpacking the k-1 in the chi-square test
 <!-- more -->

+This post is a continuation of my previous one about [t-test](2025-07-23-ttest.md).
+The aim, as before, is to spell out all the details about the degree of freedom in the chi-square test.

 ## Setting

 Let $\mathbf{X} = (X_1, \dots, X_k)$ be a multinomial random vector with $k$ categories, total count $n$, and probabilities $\mathbf{p} = (p_1, \dots, p_k)$.
 Pearson’s chi-square test statistic is